Mindgamesnl/FireIO/README.md

  - Password protection for your network
  - Easy to use event system
  - Async networking
+ - Android compatible

-Fire-IO is designed for server-to-server data transfer for real time updates, push notifications and promise like data requests.
+Fire-IO is designed for server-to-server data transfer for real time updates, push notifications, logging, monitoring and promise like data requests.

 # Example code

-Here is a simple example setup with a server, a custom packet, two way data comunication and a non blocking data request with callback
+Here is a simple example setup with a server, client, a custom packet, two way data comunication and a non blocking data request with callback

 ##### Example server
 ```java